Dr. Patrick Safarian, P.E.

 Brandon Chapman is a Structural Analyst in the Structural Damage Technology (SDT) group of Boeing Commercial Airplanes.
 He is primarily involved in the development of durability and damage tolerance analysis methods and allowables.
 Brandon received his B.S.
 (Astronomy & Physics, 1996), M.S.
 (Physics, 1998) and Ph.D.
 (Physics, 2003) all from the University of Washington.
 His doctoral work was in the field of experimental condensed matter physics, where he studied structural phase transitions in ferroelectric materials.
 During his graduate studies, Brandon helped develop experimental beamline facilities at the Advanced Photon Source at Argonne National Laboratory.
 Prior to his employment at the Boeing Company in 2006, he worked as a research scientist at Brookhaven National Laboratory, at the National Synchrotron Light Source facility.
 In 2010, Brandon earned a Master of Aerospace Engineering in Composite Materials and Structures (MAE-CMS) from the University of Washington.
 Brandon has published numerous papers in Science, Physical Review, Journal of Applied Physics, Journal of Crystal Growth, Environmental Science and Technology, and Chemistry of Materials.
 Brandon and his wife Molly are the proud parents of two boys, Benjamin and Samuel.

-Francesco Deleo is a Doctoral Candidate in the Department of Aeronautics & Astronautics at the University of Washington (UWAA) in Seattle under the supervision of Prof. Holsapple.
-Since 2012 Francesco has been teaching Aircraft Structures AA332, Finite Element Analysis AA430 and Composites AA432 in the UWAA department.
-In addition, Francesco is also a full- time Core Design Stress Analysis Engineer at TerraPower (nuclear engineering).
+Francesco works at TerraPower as a Core Design Senior Stress Analysis Engineer.
 The job tasks include the development and application of computer codes and methods (mostly FE based) to analyze the mechanical performance of various reactor core components, reactor structures and nuclear island components.
 Prior to that, Francesco worked as a lead stress engineer at Greenpoint Technologies from 2012 to 2014.
+Since 2012 Francesco has been teaching Aircraft Structures AA332, Finite Element Analysis AA430 and Composites AA432 in the Aeronautics and Astronautics department at the University of Washington.
 Since January 2009 Francesco has been assisting Dr. Safarian in teaching a metal fatigue and fracture mechanics course, both at University of Washington and privately.
 From 2007 to 2011, Francesco has served as a teaching assistant for several graduate level courses: Integrity of Metallic Aircraft Structures, Finite Element Analysis and Integrity of Composite Aircraft Structures.
-He worked at the Automobili Lamborghini Advanced Composite Structures Laboratory (ACSL) from 2005 to January 2011, and he was the lead analyst of the group.
+He worked at the Automobili Lamborghini Advanced Composite Structures Laboratory (ACSL) from 2006 to January 2011, and he was the lead analyst of the group.
 He was responsible for supervising all dynamic simulations, including crash and ballistic analyses.
 He was also the focal for technical research between the lab at UW and Lamborghini.
-Francesco has received his Bachelor of Science and Master of Science from the University of Washington.
+Francesco has received his BSAA, MSAA and PhD from the University of Washington.
+Francesco’s doctoral thesis was titled: Progressive Failure Modeling for Crashworthiness and Static Analyses of Laminated Composites.
 He is co-author of five journal publications and presented at several conferences.